OpenEvalProject/evals/manuscripts/elife-61408/v2/manuscript.md

 Overlapping chunks minimized missing nuclei at edges but also necessitated pruning blobs duplicately detected in adjacent chunks.
 Pruning involves checking for duplicates within all potentially overlapping regions.
 Since the overlapping portions of the regularly spaced chunks collectively form a grid pattern throughout the full volumetric image, we could limit our search to these grid planes along each axis.
 After completing detection on the whole image, we first pooled all detected blobs into a single array.
 Along a given axis of the full image, we determined the boundaries for each overlapping region and all of its blobs.
 Within each overlapping region, we found all blobs close to another blob by taking the absolute value of the difference between all blobs with one another and finding blobs within a given tolerance in all dimensions.
 The tolerance was titrated so that the ratio of final blobs in overlapping regions to the next adjacent regions of same volume was about 1:1.
 For each close pair of blobs found, we replaced both blobs with a new blob that took the mean of their coordinates.
 To minimize memory usage, we checked smaller groups of blobs against one another until completing all comparisons.
 We checked overlapping regions simultaneously in multiprocessing along a given axis for efficiency, re-pooled all blobs, and pruned along the next axis to account for blobs that may have been duplicately detected in overlapping chunks along multiple axes, at grid intersections.

 Parameters for preprocessing, detections, and pruning steps were optimized through a Grid Search approach, a type of hyperparameter tuning, to check combinations of parameters systematically.
 To evaluate the accuracy of each set of parameters, two students in our lab generated truth sets of nuclei locations and radii using our serial 2D nuclei annotation tool, taking ROIs of size 42×42×32 pixels (x, y, z) from representative ROIs of all major brain structures (n = 15 forebrain, eight midbrain, and seven hindbrain; n = 2766 nuclei).
 They separately generated additional truth sets at a slightly lower magnification (4x), size 60×60×14 pixels (n = 40 ROIs, 1116 nuclei) to increase representation.
 After detecting nuclei on these images with a given set of parameters, matches between detections and ground truth was determined using the Hungarian algorithm, a combinatorial optimization method to determine optimal assignments between two sets (Kuhn, 1955), as implemented in optimize.linear_sum_assignment in Scipy.
 After scaling nuclei coordinates for isotropy, we found the Euclidean distances between detected and truth nuclei points through distance.cdist, which serves as the cost matrix input to optimize.linear_sum_assignment to find optimal pairings between points based on closest distance.
 We took correctly identified detections, or true positives (TP), as pairings within a given tolerance distance.
 Unpaired detections or those in pairs exceeding this threshold were considered false positives (FP), and the same for ground truth were false negatives (FN).
 Since a match for a given nucleus within the ROI may lie outside of it and thus go unseen, we first searched for pairings only within an inner sub-ROI, followed by a secondary search for pairings between only unmatched inner sub-ROI objects and the rest of the ROI (Ho et al., 2017).
 This approach reduced the total number of nuclei available (n = 1118 nuclei) but avoided missed border matches.
-As measures of performance of our detection compared with ground truth, we used the following standard equations:(6)Sensitivity(Recall)=TPTP+FN(7)PositivePredictiveValue(PPV,orPrecision)=TPTP+FP
+As measures of performance of our detection compared with ground truth, we used the following standard equations:

+$$
+Sensitivity(Recall)=\frac{TP}{TP+FN}
+$$

+$$
+PositivePredictiveValue(PPV,orPrecision)=\frac{TP}{TP+FP}
+$$

-## Image downsampling and registration
+### Image downsampling and registration

 To assign nuclei to the proper brain label, we employed automated label propagation by registering the E18.5 atlas to each of our imaged mouse brains using SimpleElastix (Marstal et al., 2016), a toolkit that combines the programmatic access of SimpleITK (Lowekamp et al., 2013) to the Insight Segmentation and Registration Toolkit (ITK) (Yoo et al., 2002) with the Elastix (Klein et al., 2010; Shamonin et al., 2014) image registration framework.
 Elastix has been recently validated as a computationally efficient and accurate tool for registration of mouse brains cleared by CUBIC (Nazib et al., 2018).